Jonsba/jonsba.github.io/_posts/2020-09-16-time-for-a-new-document-editor.md

 ---
 layout: post
-title:  "Time for a new document editor?"
+title:  "Part 1: Time for a new document editor?"
 ---

 <!---